noah-hein/mazeGPT/README.md

 Perfect Maze Definition:
 - No cycles
-- All space is filled within th mazes bounds
+- No unfilled spaces (within the bounds)
-- Only one path from start to finish
+- No matter where you start / end, there should only be one path

 ![Perfect vs Not Perfect Maze](/media/perfect_versus_not_perfect.png)